 Emergency drills will be conducted (including fire drills) on each shift at least once a week.
-Following each drill a summary evaluation of the drill indicating the time and location of the test, the officers responding and the time it took to complete the drill will be made, and copies of these summary evaluations will be furnished to the PGCOA.
+Following each drill a summary evaluation of the drill indicating the time and location of the test, the officers responding, the time it took to complete the drill, the objectives of the drill and whether the objectives were met, will be made, and copies of these summary evaluations will be furnished to the PGCOA.
 Signal 13 Emergency drills shall be conducted at least three (3) times per month, per shift.